Aiswarya-prasad/aiswarya-prasad.github.io/_pages/cv.md

 4. Beal, J., Haddock-Angelli, T., Baldwin, G., Gershater, M., Dwijayanti, A., Storch, M., ... & with the **iGEM Interlab Study Contributors**.
 (2018).
 Quantification of bacterial fluorescence using independent calibrants.
 PloS one, 13(6), e0199432.

 Fellowships and Awards
 ======

 Faculty of Biology and Medicine (FBM) PhD Fellowship \\
 _2020 - 2023_ \\
-<space> International PhD fellowship award granted by the Faculty of Biology and Medicine (FBM), University of Lausanne
+International PhD fellowship award granted by the Faculty of Biology and Medicine (FBM), University of Lausanne

 Mathilde Agassiz scholarship \\
 _2020 - 2021_ \\
-<space> Scholarship of CHF 70k awarded to one chosen candidate recommended by the FBM.
+Scholarship of CHF 70k awarded to one chosen candidate recommended by the FBM.

 KVPY Fellowship \\
 _2015 - 2020_ \\
-<space> Stipend and contingency to fund BSc and MS awarded by the Indian government (All-India Rank: 335)
+Stipend and contingency to fund BSc and MS awarded by the Indian government (All-India Rank: 335)

 Bronze Medal (IISc iGEM team) \\
 _2016_ \\
 iGEM Competition, Boston, USA \\
-<space> Co-founded the first team from the institute and was awarded a bronze medal at the synthetic biology competition, iGEM, for developing novel genetically engineered organisms to solve global and local challenges.
+Co-founded the first team from the institute and was awarded a bronze medal at the synthetic biology competition, iGEM, for developing novel genetically engineered organisms to solve global and local challenges.
 Secured 3 grants for research and travel from the Wellcome Trust Indian Alliance, the Govt. of India, DBT and the State government of Karnataka.

 Invited Talks
 ======